altenia/repomigrated-ecolearnia/artifacts/docs/domain_model_schemas.md

 EcoLearnia's domain model is consisted of following schemas:

 Content Template: Data in this category are created once and used to create courses.
-The Content Template has less changes over time.
-It can reprent a state's curricula.
+The Content Template are subject to seldom changes over time.
+It can represent a State's curriculum.

 - `ContentNode` - ContentNode is the structure that represents the inner node of the tree structure that represents a Course.
 The root node is always of kind "CourseTemplate" and the nodes that contains the ContentItem are of kind "Assignment"
 - `ContentItem` - A ContentItem contains details of specific learning content.
 The information in the ContentItem is used to render multiplicity of UI components that represents learning content.
 From the content structure point of view, it is the leaf node.